rankynbass/XIVLauncher.Core/README.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/rankynbass/XIVLauncher.Core/refs/heads/RB-patched/xlm/install-local.sh)"
 ```

-## Using the AppImage
-I've started creating AppImages as well.
-These have worked on the Steam Deck in my testing, although there are a couple of minor issues.
-1) Download the AppImage tarball and extract somewhere.
-2) Run the included `install.sh` script.
-This will move the AppImage to ~/Applications and create a .desktop entry in your menus.
-3) The desktop shortcut can now be added to steam the same way you'd do with the official Flatpak, without the need for the extra parameters.
-You will still need the `XL_SECRET_PROVIDER=file` if you want to save passwords in Game Mode.
-4) Do *not* hilight the AppImage file in your file browser and launch with the enter key.
-It launches multiple copies, for some unknown reason.
-Double-clicking on it, or launching from the terminal or desktop file all work fine, however.

 If you're having trouble, you can [join the XIVLauncher Discord server](https://discord.gg/3NMcUV5), grab the Steam Deck & Linux and join the #xlcore-questions channel.
 I'm online most days and can usually help out, and there are a number of other people who may also be willing.
 Please don't use the GitHub issues for troubleshooting unless you're sure that your problem is an actual issue with XIVLauncher-RB.

 ## Environment Variables for troubleshooting